chipxsd/stream-based-sync/stream-based-sync.md

 were generated._

-The other problem with this kind of ordering is also, that it doesn't work well with offline support -- that's where users generate mutations while under poor network conditions or no network connection at all.
+The other problem with this kind of ordering is also, that it doesn't work well with offline support -- when users generate mutations while under poor network conditions or no network connection at all.

 And here's why...
 Remember why conflicts occur?
 Because of the race-conditions that happen in concurrency.
-Or you could say, it's because some clients have the _privilege_ to get their events written to the stream faster than the other _underprivileged_ clients?
+Put differently, it's because some clients have the _privilege_ to get their events written to the stream faster than the other _underprivileged_ clients?
 That could render the queued `Sync.Events` that come on stream later nonsensical (e.g. applying an update `Sync.Event` onto an object, that was previously deleted).

-If queued events on an offline client got published say a day or worse, a week after user generated them, the `Todo.Tasks` would appear at the bottom of the list, since those _late_ events would receive a high `seq` value from the server.
-This might make those `Todo.Tasks` fall out of context.
-Depending on what the user wants -- it's debatable, maybe the order of our `Todo.Task` objects is not really that important to our use case, but what if we say it is?
+If queued events by an offline client got published with a significant delay (for example a day, or even worse, a week after a user generated them), the `Todo.Tasks` would appear at the bottom of the list, since those _late_ events would receive a high `seq` value from the server. server.
+That might make such `Todo.Tasks` fall out of context, and we don't want that -- assuming of course the order of `Todo.Tasks` tasks is important.

 ![fig.29 - Outdated Tasks](./images/fig-29-outdated-tasks.png "fig. 29 - Outdated Tasks")

 ### 5.2 Causal Order

-If we **DO** want to keep the order of `Todo.Tasks` as the user that created them **perceived it**, then the total order comes out of the question.
-Events need to be reconciled with the model in the order as the events were generated by the clients, and not in the order as they were published on the stream.
+And since the order of `Todo.Tasks` should reflect the same order that the user **percieved** while creating them, then the total order comes out of the question.
+Events need to be reconciled with the model in the same order as the events were generated by the clients, and not in the order as they were published on the stream.
 I know, it's hard wrapping your head around that statement.
+So, does that mean that different clients may see different order?
+That’s exactly what that means.

 Due to the fact that the generated `Sync.Events` is the **effect** of user responding to the UI and taking action, basically requires the `Sync.Events`